frippz/frippz.se/about.md

 ### Getting in touch

 Feeling the need to get in touch with me?
 Don’t hesitate to shoot me an email at [contact@frippz.se](mailto:contact@frippz.se).
-The exception, of course, is if you happen to be a recruiter.
-Then you should just send an email to [spam@frippz.se](mailto:spam@frippz.se).
-Your service provider’s mail server will by all accounts bounce that email and that should be enough of a clue for you…
+Faceless mass-recruiter?
+Please refrain from sending me any inquiries.

 ### Hey, what’s a ”frippz”?